-How to Apply for Admission
+How To Apply for Admission

 The following procedures should be followed in making application for admission.
-All credentials should be sent to the Admission and Records Office, Lamar State College-Orange, 410 Front Street, Orange, Texas 77630, at (409) 882-3364.
+All credentials should be sent to the Office of Admission and Records, Lamar State College-Orange, 410 Front Street, Orange, Texas 77630, at (409) 882-3364.
 Students must:

-- submit applications for admission on the official forms (inclusion of a social security number on this form is encouraged); - submit official transcripts from each high school and/or official college transcripts from all colleges previously attended, which must be mailed directly from issuing institutions (this requirement applies, regardless of the length of time in attendance and regardless of whether credit was earned or is desired); and - take the prescribed placement tests and/or have records of test scores sent to the Admission and Records Office.
+- submit applications for admission on the official forms (inclusion of a social security number on this form is encouraged); - submit official transcripts from each high school and/or official college transcripts from all colleges previously attended, which must be mailed directly from issuing institutions (this requirement applies, regardless of the length of time in attendance and regardless of whether credit was earned or is desired); - submit current driver's license; and - submit social security card, visa or green card, if applicable.

-All materials required for admission to Lamar State College-Orange should be on file in the Admission and Records Office prior to registration.
-A new applicant whose file is incomplete at the time of registration will be allowed to enroll on conditional status pending completion of the admission file.
+All materials required for admission to Lamar State College-Orange should be on file in the Office of Admission and Records prior to registration.
+A new applicant whose file is incomplete at the time of registration will be allowed to enroll on conditional status pending completion of the admission file. students should take the prescribed placement tests and/or have records of test scores sent to the Office of Admission and Records.